guzalyamg/1T_GuzalMuratova_ProjectCode.zip/README.md

 README.md → this file

 4. Setup Instructions
-Step 1 – Install Python
+Step 1 – Installing the Python
 Go to python.org and install Python 3.10+
-Make sure to check “Add Python to PATH”
+And make sure to check “Add Python to PATH”
 Step 2 – Install PyCharm
 Download PyCharm Community Edition from jetbrains.com Install it on your computer